Quantum-Accelerators/quacc/docs/src/user/jobflow.md

 print(result)
 ```

-The key thing to note is that we need to transform the QuAcc recipe, which is a normal function, into a `jobflow` `Job` object.
+The key thing to note is that we need to transform the Quacc recipe, which is a normal function, into a `jobflow` `Job` object.
 This can be done using the `@job` decorator and a new function definition or, more compactly, via `jf.job(<function>)`.
 We chose to run the job locally, but other workflow managers can be imported and used, as we discuss for FireWorks further below.

 ### Example 2: Running a Flow